-Eco Guyana, the Company's wholly owned subsidiary, holds a 40% interest in the Orinduik offshore petroleum license in Guyana (the "Guyana License").
-The terms of the Guyana License are governed by a petroleum agreement (the "Guyana Petroleum Agreement") between the Company and the Government of Guyana and Tullow Guyana BV ("Tullow Guyana").
+Eco Guyana, the Company's wholly owned subsidiary, currently holds a 15% interest in the Orinduik offshore petroleum license in Guyana (the "Guyana License").
+Our original 40% interest was reduced to 15% following the completion of the exercise of the Total Option (as defined below).
+The terms of the Guyana License are governed by a petroleum agreement (the "Guyana Petroleum Agreement") between the Company and the Government of Guyana and Tullow.

-Through its subsidiary, Eco Oil and Gas (Namibia) (Pty) Ltd., the Company currently holds interests in three offshore petroleum licenses in Namibia, being (i) petroleum exploration license number 0030 (the "Cooper License"), (ii) petroleum exploration license number 0033 (the "Sharon License"), and (iii) petroleum exploration license number 0034 (the "Guy License").
+Through its subsidiary, Eco Oil and Gas (Namibia) (Pty) Ltd., the Company currently holds interests in three offshore petroleum licenses in Namibia, being (i) the Cooper License, (ii) petroleum exploration license number 0033 (the "Sharon License"), and (iii) petroleum exploration license number 0034 (the "Guy License").
 The terms of the Cooper License, Sharon License and Guy License are governed by petroleum agreements (each, an "Eco Namibia Petroleum Agreement" and collectively, the "Eco Namibia Petroleum Agreements") between the Company and Namibia's Ministry of Mines and Energy (the "Ministry").